rhysbalevicius/huh/README.md

 ##### *2. Control flow*

 These are instructions of the form `2 w x y z ...
 3 v ...` where `w` specifies the opcode used to evaluate the conditional expression, `x` and `y` are the respective left and right hand side arguments passed to `w`.
-To be properly defined `z` must be two plus the sum of the lengths the instructions in the corresponding if block.
-Finally, `v` is the number of statements in the else block.
+To be properly defined `z` must be the address of the else block, and `v` is the address of the first instruction outside of the else block.

 ##### *3. Jump statements*